Normal Crossings Singularities for Symplectic Topology: Simple crossings divisors and varieties

-In this section, we define the notion of regularization for a transverse configuration~$\X$ of manifolds with a symplectic structure $(\om_i)_{i\in[N]}$ as a tuple of $\om_i$-regularizations for $\{X_{ij}\}_{j\in[N]-i}$ in~$X_i$ that agree on the overlaps; see \eref{SCCregCond_e0} and Definition~\ref{SCCregul_dfn}\ref{SCCreg_it}.
-We conclude with Theorem~\ref{SCC_thm}: the space of SC symplectic configurations in the sense of Definition~\ref{SCC_dfn} is weakly homotopy equivalent to those with regularizations.\\
+In this section, we define a \sf{regularization} for a transverse configuration~$\X$ of manifolds with a symplectic structure $(\om_i)_{i\in[N]}$ as a tuple of $\om_i$-regularizations for $\{X_{ij}\}_{j\in[N]-i}$ in~$X_i$ that agree on the overlaps; see \eref{SCCregCond_e0} and Definition~\ref{SCCregul_dfn}\ref{SCCreg_it}.
+We conclude with Theorem~\ref{SCC_thm}: the space of SC symplectic varieties in the sense of Definition~\ref{SCC_dfn} is weakly homotopy equivalent to the space of those with regularizations.\\

-Suppose $\{X_I\}_{I\in\cP^*(N)}$ is a transverse configuration in the sense of Definition~\ref{TransConf_dfn}\ref{TransConf_it}.
+Suppose $\{X_I\}_{I\in\cP^*(N)}$ is a transverse configuration in the sense of Definition~\ref{TransConf_dfn1}.
 For each $I\!\in\!\cP^*(N)$ with $|I|\!\ge\!2$, let

 If in addition $I'\!\subset\!I$, let